Fabiolus2020/HamExamTrainer2025/README.md

 You can either:

-- Load them **directly from GitHub** using the built-in buttons, or
+- Load them **directly from GitHub** using the built-in buttons
+  *(Requires internet to load from GitHub)*, or
-- Download them yourself and use **“Choose a file”** to load a local copy.
+- Download them yourself and use **“Choose a file (local)”** to load a local copy.
+  *(Use this option to load a local file.)*

 When an official bank is loaded, the app:

 - Follows the **real exam category distributions**:
   - Basic: 100 questions (8 categories, fixed counts)
   - Advanced: 50 questions (7 categories, fixed counts)
-- Displays **category performance statistics** and **weak-area detection**.
+- Displays **per-category statistics**, **weak-area detection**, and a **category heatmap**:
+  - Strong categories: shown in a “good” colour
+  - Weak categories: highlighted when results fall below the target threshold

-> 🔎 The official ISED banks do **not** contain explanations — they are pure questions and answers.
+> 🔎 The official ISED banks are *questions + answers only* — no explanations.

 ---

-## 🧾 Optional CSV Question Bank With Explanations
+## 🧾 Optional CSV Question Bank (With Explanations & IDs)

-In addition to the official TXT banks, the app supports a **custom CSV format** that allows you (or any user) to add:
+In addition to the official TXT banks, the app supports a **custom CSV format** so that *you* can add:

 - Detailed **explanations** for each question
 - **Memory tricks** and learning tips
 - HTML-safe formatted text (for use inside the app)
-- Your own improvements or clarifications
+- A **BankQuestionID** that matches the official ISED question ID

 A sample CSV is provided in the repository, for example:

 - `BankQuestionJuly2025.csv`

-You can:
+Typical workflow:

-1. Download the CSV file from GitHub.
+1. Download the CSV from GitHub.
 2. Open it in Excel, Google Sheets, or LibreOffice.
-3. Edit or add explanations, memory aids, or improved wording.
+3. Edit or add explanations, memory tricks, or improved wording.
-4. Save it as CSV and load it using the app’s **“Choose a file (local)”** button.
+4. Save as CSV and load it using **“Choose a file (local)”** in the app.

 When a compatible CSV is loaded:

-- The app will show an **Explanation** section after you press **“Check Answer”**.
+- The app displays an **Explanation** section after you press **“Check Answer”**.
-- This explanation is pulled directly from the CSV’s `explanation` column.
+- The explanation is taken from the `explanation` column of the CSV.
-- This is ideal for students who want to understand *why* an answer is correct, not just which letter to choose.
+- The **BankQuestionID** (from `BankQuestionID`) is shown above the question, so students can map the question directly to the official bank.

+> 💡 Notes
-> 💡 Note: The official government TXT banks do not include explanations.
+> - The official government TXT banks do **not** include explanations.
-> The CSV explanation bank is a **user-created enhancement**.
-I (Fabien) am actively working on improving and expanding explanations, but end users are free to customize their own CSV for personal study.
+> - The CSV explanation bank is a **user-created enhancement**.
+You are encouraged to customize your own CSV for personal study.

 ### 📁 Recommended CSV Structure

-A typical row in the CSV looks like this (columns may vary slightly):
+Recommended columns:

+- `BankQuestionID` — Official ID for the question (e.g. `B-001-001-002`)
 - `question` — Question text
 - `optionA`, `optionB`, `optionC`, `optionD` — Answer choices
-- `correctOption` — Which answer is correct (`A`, `B`, `C`, or `D`)
+- `correctOption` — Correct answer label (`A`, `B`, `C`, or `D`)
-- `explanation` — HTML-safe explanation text (shown after checking the answer)
+- `explanation` — HTML-safe explanation text (shown after “Check Answer”)
-- `BankQuestionID` — Optional ID that matches the official bank (e.g. `B-001-001-002`)

-The app is flexible, but following this structure is recommended for best results.
+The app is flexible, but following this structure gives the best experience.

 ---

 ## 🧪 Study & Exam Modes

-The app supports several modes to match different study styles:
+The app supports several modes to match different study styles.

 ### 🎯 Exam Mode (Official Structure)

 - **Basic:** 100 questions chosen to match the official category distribution.
 - **Advanced:** 50 questions chosen to match the official category distribution.

-- Shows:
+Exam mode shows:

 - Final score and percentage
-  - **Pass / Fail / Pass with Honours**
+- **Pass / Fail / Pass with Honours** (≥ 80%)
 - Category breakdown (e.g. Regulations, Operating, Electronics…)
+- **Weak-area detection** (flags categories under a threshold, e.g. 70%)
+- Category heatmap (visual overview of strong vs weak areas)
-  - **Weak-area detection** with “Practice only this category” buttons
+- “**Practice only this category**” buttons
-  - “Retake only wrong questions” button
+- “**Retake only wrong questions**” button

 ### 🔄 Random Mode

 - Picks random questions from the loaded bank.
-- Good for general practice and quick sessions.
+- Good for quick mixed practice.

 ### ♻️ No-repeat Mode